betterscientificsoftware/bssw.io/Articles/BSSwSiteHasANewIntegratedContentMap.md

 #### Publication date: July 19, 2019

 The BSSw site has a new look!
-We're enthused to release a new phase of the Better Scientific Software site, incorporating an integrated content map to facilitate navigation and learning.
+We're enthused to release a new phase of the Better Scientific Software site, incorporating an integrated content map to enable navigation and learning.

-Goals of the content map are to clearly present resources according to six primary categories:
+Goals of the content map are to present resources according to six primary categories and various subtopics---and to facilitate navigation throughout the site.
+Explore the site to learn more about:
 - Better Planning
 - Better Development
 - Better Performance